 A solution to meet production demand

-The welding operator has the ability to set parameters at the power source, then use the remote to control settings such as voltage and amperage at the weld joint.
-The remote also is necessary to start the weld, since the gun trigger is not accessible when the gun is in the gun holder on the Pipe Jammer unit.
+The welder sets parameters at the power source, then uses the remote to control settings such as voltage and amperage at the joint.
+The remote is necessary to start the weld, since the gun trigger is not accessible when the gun is in the gun holder on the Pipe Jammer unit.
 The power source and remote also offer push-button process changeover.

-“We don’t have to bend over, and because the pipe is rolled all the time, it’s a lot easier to weld,” welding operator Gregorio Torres says.
+“We don’t have to bend over, and because the pipe is rolled all the time,” welding operator Gregorio Torres says.
 “The welds are very easy to make and they look really nice, and the machine makes it easy to do that.”

 “The arc is so smooth and consistent every time.
 A welder’s really proud of his weld, every time he produces one of them.
 His welds look exactly the same, every time he welds it,” Burgess said of the system.
 “It’s not a robot.
 The operator has to put the tip in the gun, the wire, feed the wire.
 They have to see the quality.”

 With that first combined system, a single welding operator could complete as much work as three operators manually on other machines.
 This of course resulted in huge productivity gains that made it much easier for USA Energy Fabrication to keep up with their workload at the time.
 Bushey and Smith were sold.